 Many car insurance companies encourage their customers to work with one of their preferred or "Direct Referral Program" auto body repair shops.
 You can usually choose whichever repair shop you like, but if you go with a preferred shop, your insurance company will likely pay the repair shop directly.
 In other words, you'll never receive an actual car insurance claim check; you'll only be responsible for paying your deductible to the mechanic.

 A benefit of going with a preferred auto repair shop is that your insurance company and the shop will cover any additional work for free if something goes wrong or it turns out there's more work to be done than originally thought.
+This can help increase the speed and efficiency of the repair work.
 Plus, you won't have to worry about acting as a mediator between the shop and your car insurance company.

-Things are a bit different if you were involved in a crash where the other driver is at fault, and their liability coverage is the one paying the claim.
-This is called a "third party" claim: You are the third party and the at-fault driver and their insurance company are the first and second party, respectively.
+Things are a bit different if you were involved in a crash where the other driver was at fault and their liability coverage is paying the claim.
+This is called a "third-party" claim: You are the third party and the at-fault driver and their insurance company are the first and second party, respectively.
 The other driver's insurer would not know if your car is financed or not and doesn't have a contractual obligation to your financing company.
 As a result, the settlement check will typically be made out directly to you.

-If you own your car outright, and your insurance company cuts you a check after you file a claim, you can technically do whatever you want with the money after you've cashed it, like go on vacation or buy a new TV.
+If you own your car outright, and your insurance company cuts you a check after you file a claim, you can technically do whatever you want with the money, like go on vacation or buy a new TV.
 You're not technically required to spend the money to fix your car.
-But there are some considerations to keep in mind before you do so, whether you try to find a mechanic who will fix the car for less, try to fix the problem yourself or ignore the issue altogether and use the money for another purpose.
+But there are some considerations to keep in mind whether you try to find a mechanic who will fix the car for less, try to fix the problem yourself or ignore the issue altogether and use the money for another purpose.